npmcdn-to-unpkg-bot/auth0-spring-security-api-client-samples/auth0-spring-security-api-angular-client/README.md

 For the sake of simplicity, build tools and steps (minification etc), and dependency management with tools such as `bower` have been avoided.
 This sample instead focuses on successful authentication with Auth0, and subsequent secured API calls to an external API Server hosted on a different web server.

-1).
-For the current implementation, the SPA and API Server trust one another, and share the same Auth0 `application` information.
-Hence the JWT Token received upon successful authentication in the SPA application is also passed in the Authorization Bearer header of the AJAX requests to the API Server.
-The API Server accepts the audience as it is the same as its own.

-However, different scenarios that shall be provided shortly will include:

-2).
-Using Delegation Tokens to partition the SPA application and API Server, each having their own Auth0 Application on a shared Tenant.

-3).
-Using a Resource Server, rather than API Server.
-This scenario shall be a companion `client` sample for the [Auth0 Spring Security API Resource Server Sample](https://github.com/auth0-samples/auth0-spring-security-api-resource-server-sample).

-It is expected that most of the code solution provided here remains the same, just require a few key changes to the way in which the Authentication / Authorization process is handled and the claims contents of the received JWT Token used for authorization against the external API / Resource Server.